Uwaberagiramata/PLSQL-Practicum-Project-ESDS/documentation/data_dictionary.md

 | Humidity     | NUMBER(5,2) | NULL                               | Humidity reading       |
 | DateRecorded | DATE        | NOT NULL                           | When reading was taken |

-## Assumptions

-Products can appear multiple times in inventory due to restocking.

-Environmental data may come every minute/hour (simulated).

-Spoilage alert messages are generated automatically via PL/SQL triggers.

-Status of alerts must be manually updated by store managers.